-People who suffer from dry, chapped lips, dry skin, who live in cold climates, who get to exposed to suntan and wind, need lip moisturizer.
+People who suffer from dry, chapped lips, dry skin, who live in cold climates, who get exposed to suntan and wind, need lip moisturizer.
 If your lips are mildly chapped, it may be due to dry indoor heating.

 If you have chronic chapped lips, you might suffer a condition called cheilitis and the herpes virus.
 So it’s in your best interests to apply a lip moisturizer and visit your dermatologist.

-What is lip moisturizer
+What is lip moisturizer?

 Lip moisturizers are a great way to relieve and protect dry, cracked lips.
-The best moisturizer for lips may take the form of a lip butter or lip balm.
+The best moisturizer for lips may take the form of lip butter or lip balm.
 Traditionally lip butter has a slightly more luxurious and creamier formula than lip balms.
-Lip butter immediately melt into your lips to condition and soften them.
+Lip butter immediately melts into your lips to condition and soften them.

-Types of lip moisturizers: There are a variety of lip moisturizers such as moisturizing lipsticks, moisturizing glosses, natural and organic lip balms, medicated lip balms, lip butter, balms with fruity flavors and essential oils.
+Types of lip moisturizers: There are a variety of lip moisturizers such as moisturizing lipsticks, moisturizing glosses, natural and organic lip balms, medicated lip balms, lip butter, balms with fruity flavors, and essential oils.

 Matte lipstick is formulated differently from its glossy cousin.
 Every lipstick has specific vital ingredients wax, oil, and pigment.
 The ratio of these ingredients indicates whether your lipstick will be matte or glossy.